Why Biden's Justice Department Is Backing Trump-Era Positions

 ‘He’s an institutionalist’

 To many, Biden’s nomination of Garland backed up Biden’s pledge to restore the department’s nonpartisan reputation.
-While Garland may have become a rallying cry for progressives after his Supreme Court nomination was blocked by Republicans in 2016, he is by no means a leftist, says Jennifer Rogers, a former federal prosecutor and lecturer at Columbia Law School.
+While Garland may have become a rallying cry for progressives after his Supreme Court nomination was blocked by Republicans in 2016, he is by no means a leftist, says Jennifer Rodgers, a former federal prosecutor and lecturer at Columbia Law School.
 “He’s an institutionalist,” she says, who is trying to make decisions based on what’s best legally and what’s best for the department, regardless of if Biden or his supporters approve.

 Garland has not operated entirely out of step with the Biden Administration’s agenda.
 On June 4, for example, he laid out a detailed plan on how to further protect voting rights, one of the White House’s stated goals.